PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 Create an R-script called "VariablesMockAssessment" and follow these instructions:

-1. Create a variable called 'lunch' with a string describing an item you had for lunch: food only
+1. Create a variable called 'lunch' with a string describing an item you had for lunch: food only.
-2. Delete the variable
+2. Delete the variable.
-3. Create a vector named 'drinks' containing all your drinks you ate today: as strings
+3. Create a vector named 'drinks' containing all your drinks you ate today: as strings.
 4. Create a vector named 'foods' listing all the food you ate today; as strings.
-5. Create a matrix containing the food and drinks you had today
+5. Create a matrix containing the food and drinks you had today.
-6. Create a data frame from the matrix and add the times; as numerical values, when you ate or drank something
+6. Create a data frame from the matrix and add the times; as numerical values, when you ate or drank something.

 Save your mock assessment to your GitHub repository.
 In Datalab you and your classmates are going to look at one another's scripts and run it.